-The Administrative Penalty System (APS) is a new way to pay and dispute parking tickets.
+The Administrative Penalty System (APS) is a new way to pay and dispute parking and by-law tickets and penalty notices.
 This system allows the town to manage disputes over parking tickets instead of the provincial courts

 Penalty notices issued for parking violations within the Town of Oakville.
 Refer to the full list of penalties under APS for more details.

-If you receive a penalty notice or parking ticket you have two options:
+If you receive a by-law penalty notice or parking ticket you have two options:

 If you are not satisfied with the decision of the screening officer, you have up to 15 days of the decision to request a review by a hearing officer.
 The decision of the hearing officer is final.